dimalypai/mil-masters-thesis-chalmers/docs/MIL.md

 * Reified generics (C#)
 * <http://llvm.1065342.n5.nabble.com/Parametric-polymorphism-td31733.html>

-How to express conditionals?
-(Tolmach: explicit if, Benton: case with pairs, GRIN: if and case)

-In general: if the MIL is reach enough it is easier to add source languages, we already have low-level IR (LLVM)

 Combining effects:

 * One needs to describe a monad and its transformer somehow to plug it into the language
+    + Where are the monad transformers in this picture?
+    + Day and Hutton don't use monad transformers for compilation at all (because they don't compile to MIL)
+    + Bridging the gulf cleared things.
+They have a predefined StateLift transformer.
+We need general stuff there
 * What about typing rules?
 Provides type checking routine for new monad and its constants (TypeCheck type class in Haskell)?
 * Also what about rewrite rules or transformations?
-* Describing monads and stuff in the MIL itself???
+* Describing monads and stuff in the MIL itself - no!

-MIL as EDSL in Haskell

-Use de Bruijn representation in MIL implementation
+Code generation:

+* Monadic operations describe code generation
+    + What about several backends -> through type class (like different MonadState)

 Runtime system: